conda-forge/conda-forge.github.io/src/user/announcements.rst

      no ongoing support for Python 2.7 builds and any existing builds are provided on an "as-is" basis.
    - A ``cf202003`` label has been applied to the ``conda-forge`` channel for those who need a reference to the package index with Python 2.7.
-   - We are removing support for ``vs2008`` on Windows conjunction with the deprecation of Python 2.7, as it was only supported to build this version of Python.
+   - We are removing support for ``vs2008`` on Windows in conjunction with the deprecation of Python 2.7, as it was only supported to build this version of Python.
    - We will provide an admin command that will add back Python 2.7 to any feedstock.
      Note that as stated above, we cannot provide support for any Python 2.7 builds